Thiyagi R.Venkatraman - A Biography

 Remembering Venkatraman

-Venkatraman's Wife - Sundarathammal
+Venkatraman's Second Wife - Sundarathammal

-Venkatraman's First Son Through his First wife Gomathi
+Venkatraman's First Son through his First wife Gomathi

-Venkatraman's Children Through his Second wife Sundarathammal
+Venkatraman's Children through his Second wife Sundarathammal

 Venkatraman's Great-Grandson and the Author of this Biography